Microcontroller C programming

 strncpy(file,buffer,10); // from disc to buffer

-Because there is not supported, we need to use special functions to work with different kind of memories.
+Because it is not supported, we need to use special functions to work with different kinds of memories.

-Structure is one of convenient C language constructions.
-The use of structures makes code easier to read and analyze also this is only one way to write data to memory in order.
-But lets look if use of structures is always good way.
+The structure is one of the convenient C language constructions.
+The use of structures makes code easier to read and analyze; this is only one way to write data to memory in order.
+But let’s look if the use of structures is always a good way.

 struct SENSOR